igorskyflyer/npm-rawelement/README.md

 ### `source`

-Returns just the text content of the wrapper element.
+The text content of the wrapper element.

 <br>